LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Introduction

+Together, these deployments offer insights into how \sys{} simplifies the use of LLMs across both real-world and educational settings — enabling cost-efficient operations while remaining easy to use and flexible for a wide range of users.

-In addition to our WhatsApp service, which shows the feasibility of supporting a rich application over \sys{}, we also evaluate specific cost optimization strategies presented in this paper.
+\fahad{Will be good to have the actual insights rather than just saying we did XYZ.} In addition to these case studies, which show the feasibility of supporting realistic workloads over \sys{}, we also evaluate specific cost optimization strategies presented in this paper.
 Our results in \S\ref{sec:evaluation} demonstrate cost reduction strategies with savings of over 30\%.
-Specifically, we evaluate combining multiple models to answer queries in order to leverage cheaper ones as much as possible using the MT-Bench dataset~\cite{zheng2023judging}.
+Specifically, we evaluate combining multiple models to answer queries in order to leverage cheaper ones as much as possible.
 We test an intelligent context management strategy that reduces input tokens based on the conversation history we gather from the WhatsApp service.
 Lastly, we demonstrate the effectiveness of caching information relevant to the WhatsApp queries in order to reduce calls to expensive LLMs.